 - Etsy Gift Card

 Your files will be available to download once payment is confirmed.

 I take great care to properly package and protect your artwork.
 However, if you receive the item damaged, please contact me immediately.
 I will make every effort to refund your money or provide a satisfactory replacement, if possible.
 However, I do require photos of the item as proof of damage.
-For all original art pieces, I insure it with the post office (if available) for the full value of the artwork, so please save the package and all packing material so we can file a claim.
+For all original art pieces, I insure it with the post office (U.S. Domestic) for the full value of the artwork, so please save the package and all packing material so we can file a claim.

 Custom orders and wholesale orders are always welcome.

 Please note that colors may vary from monitor to monitor.